Samson Occom: Career

 Occom became a teacher, preacher, and judge among the Montaukett Native Americans in Montauk, eastern Long Island, and married Mary Fowler, a Montaukett woman.
-Occom helped some of the Pequot peoples he worked with assimilate and adopt European-style houses, dress and culture.
+Occom helped some of the Pequot people he worked with assimilate and adopt European-style houses, dress and culture.

 He was officially ordained a minister on August 30, 1759, by the presbytery of Suffolk.
 Occom was never paid the same salary as white preachers, although promised he would be.
 The Society in Scotland for Propagating Christian Knowledge also gave Occom a stipend for some time, but he lived in deep poverty for much of his life.

 In 1761 and 1763, Occom traveled to the Six Nations of the Iroquois in upstate New York to preach.
 Winning few converts, he returned to teach at Mohegan, Connecticut, near New London.
 Occom mediated the conflicts between the colonists and the Native Americans because he was very familiar with colonist culture and through Occom's missionary work he was recognized as a leader that strengthened Native American relations.